EFSA puts novel food assessment on hold for applicants to provide missing data

 Stopping the clock to keep moving

-A spokesperson from the Efsa told CBD-Intel that the next step for applicants will be to provide data to fill in the information gaps.
+A spokesperson from EFSA told CBD-Intel that the next step for applicants will be to provide data to fill in the information gaps.

-Until then, the nine-month time frame the Efsa is given, based on EU regulations, to come up with a risk assessment for validated applications will be paused only to resume counting after candidates have provided the requested information.
+Until then, the nine-month time frame EFSA is given, based on EU regulations, to come up with a risk assessment for validated applications will be paused only to resume counting after candidates have provided the requested information.

-“Efsa’s risk assessments of the 19 applications received are on hold until the applicants provide the missing data,” the Efsa’s spokesperson said.
-“After all the necessary data is provided, Efsa will restart the clock and complete its risk assessment within nine months, which exclude the time taken by the applicant to provide missing data or clarifications.”
+“EFSA’s risk assessments of the 19 applications received are on hold until the applicants provide the missing data,” EFSA’s spokesperson said.
+“After all the necessary data is provided, EFSA will restart the clock and complete its risk assessment within nine months, which exclude the time taken by the applicant to provide missing data or clarifications.”

 Subscribe to our Newsletter